Japan Tobacco: JT today

 Japan Tobacco has 66.4% of the cigarette market in Japan.
 Although tobacco consumption is declining, the Japanese remain heavy smokers, consuming an average of 1,800 cigarettes per capita in 2013, compared to about 1,000 per capita in the United States.
+The Japanese government aimed to reduce cigarette smoking rates among adults to 12% over the next 10 years, starting from 2012.

 In April 2012 it was announced that Mitsuomi Koizumi would become president, and president Hiroshi Kimura would become chairman of JT. and Chairman Yoji Wakui would retire.
 Wakui had previously been a bureaucrat at the ministry of finance.
 Koizumi assuming the presidency meant that for the first time since the 1985 privatization neither president nor chairman was from the Ministry of Finance.
 Koizumi, who had been Executive Deputy President, became president in June 2012.

 On 30 October 2013 JT announced that it would close four Japanese factories and cut 1,600 jobs in Japan through voluntary retirements.
 This was planned to be completed by March 2016.
 JT also planned to consolidate 25 branch offices into 15 regional headquarters, and close leaf-processing and vending machine operations.

 Japan Tobacco also operates in foods, pharmaceuticals, agribusiness, engineering, and real estate.
 It left the beverage industry in September 2015.
 As part of the company's pharma activities, it divested a compound collection of potassium channel inhibitors to Metrion Biosciences in 2018.

 Japan Tobacco International

 JT International (JTI), acquired in 1999 from R.J.
 Reynolds, is an operating division of Japan Tobacco Inc., and produces, markets and sells the group's cigarette brands internationally.
 It sells Camel, Salem, and Winston brands outside the USA.

 Japan Tobacco completed the largest ever foreign takeover in Japanese history through acquisition of Gallaher Group plc in April 2007.
 Japan Tobacco runs the Tobacco and Salt Museum in Sumida-ku, Tokyo.

 In 2006/2007 Japan Tobacco planned to start Serbia production, and also planned to invest another $100 million.
 JT paid "$35 million euros"[sic] for 98.5 percent of Senta Tobacco Industry in May 2006, with a further $10 million invested since then.
 The plant has a production capacity of some five billion cigarettes a year.

 On 12 June 2014 JT concluded an agreement to acquire all outstanding shares of British e-cigarettes producer Zandera Ltd, best known for its E-Lites brand.
 On 30 April 2015 JT announced it had agreed to buy Florida-based e-cigarette maker Logic Technology Development LLC.

 In September 2015 it was announced that JT would buy the rights for Natural American Spirit outside the US for $5 billion.

 In August 2017, the company announced it would acquire the Indonesian Kretek producers Karyadibya Mahardhika and Surya Mustika Nusantara from Gudang Garam for $677 million.
 PT Karya Dibya Mahardhika has a main brand in Indonesia, Apache, Extreme Mild, & Minna International.

-After that, the Philippine's Mighty Corporation for $936 million.
+After that, the Philippines' Mighty Corporation for $936 million.

 In 2018, JT acquired Donskoy Tabak corporation, Russia's fourth largest cigarette manufacturer for $1.6 billion.